muraves/Simulation_Studies/CORSIKA-G4/ASCII converter/README.md

 2. Keep all these files in a single folder.
 An example folder is uploaded (binary_files_flujo_central_europe-60sec).
 3. Add the path of the CORSIKA's utils folder in you bash script (example: export PATH=/home/amrutha/CORSIKA/dpmjet/src/utils:$PATH).
 This is necessary for running the executable file ('readcsk2asci') from any location.
 4. Download the python script (configfile.py)
-5. In the Python code, specify the parameters required for the conversion line 12: Name of the config file you want to create (Example name is given) line 14: Total no of showers generated or required to convert line 16: No of showers of each binary file which required to be converted (an example is given, preferably a constant number.
+5. In the Python code, specify the parameters required for the conversion <br/>
+      line 12: Name of the config file you want to create (Example name is given)<br/>
+      line 14: Total no of showers generated or required to convert<br/>
+      line 16: No of showers of each binary file which required to be converted (an example is given, preferably a constant number.
 Otherwise, code need be changed accordingly)
 6. Run the code